 Did you know there are multiple types of dentures available today?

-With different methods for false teeth, the pros and cons of dentures have changed a lot for patients.
+With different methods for false teeth, including conventional dentures and removable dentures, the pros and cons of dentures have changed a lot for patients.

 Dental technology has advanced to bring us more options for tooth loss that better meet the needs of individual patients.